clibuilder/clibuilder/README.md

 [![NPM version][npm-image]][npm-url]
 [![Travis status][travis-image]][travis-url]

-A CLI building library that influenced by [commander.js](https://github.com/tj/commander.js).
+A CLI building library influenced by [commander.js](https://github.com/tj/commander.js).

 `clibuilder` allows you to create drill down commands and support multiple alias.

-It is also more customizable and allow you to control how does it print out the help messages.
+It is also more customizable and allow you to control how it prints out help messages.

 ## Contribute